ComputeCanada/magic_castle/docs/README.md

 ssh puppet sudo grep freeipa_passwd $TF_DATA_YAML | cut -d'"' -f4
 ```
 Note that the username for the administrator of FreeIPA is always `admin`.

-Users created with Mokey do not have a project nor a Slurm account.
-To add a user to a project and a Slurm account,
-add the user to a group with one of these prefixes :
-`ctb-`, `def-`, `rpp-` or `rrg-`.
-You can create new groups
-with FreeIPA web interface or using the command-line.

 ### 10.4 Increase the Number of Guest Accounts